MetricStream/SQLBuilder/docs/Rationale.md

     row(s)
   - added `getInstant` method which returns `Instant` for the provided column
   - added `getDateTime` method which returns `OffsetDateTime` for the provided column
+  - added `enforceTags` option to `mock` which requires that the tag names of `MockResultSet` objects match the method names in which the objects are consumed
   - upgraded external dependencies
     - `commons-codec:commons-codec` from `1.14` to `1.15`
     - `org.junit.jupiter:junit-jupiter-api` from `5.6.2` to `5.7.1`